dotnet/docs-mobile/docs/ios/building-apps/build-properties.md

 ---
 title: .NET for iOS, Mac Catalyst, macOS, and tvOS build properties
-description: .NET for iOS, Mac Catalyst, macOS, and tvOS build properties ms.date: 12/05/2024
+description: This document lists all the MSBuild properties specific to .NET for iOS, Mac Catalyst, macOS, and tvOS ms.date: 12/05/2024
 ---